rodneymhungu/purview-protect-azure-fabric/purview-protect-azure-fabric/docs/Prerequisites.md

 # Prerequisites

-To test Microsoft Purview, Fabric, and Azure classification and protection features in one day, follow this checklist to ensure you have the right setup.
+To test the integration of Microsoft Purview with Fabric and Azure for data classification and protection, follow this checklist to ensure you have the right setup.

-## ✅Core Setup Requirements
+## Core Setup Requirements

 1. **Microsoft Entra ID Tenant (formerly Azure AD)**
    - You need access to a **Microsoft Entra ID tenant**, which acts as your organization’s identity and access management platform.